-On this day, August 9, 1944, Smokey Bear was born; that is, the well-known image was agreed to and an ad campaign was started to prevent forest fires.
+On August 9, 1944, Smokey Bear was born.
+The well-known image was agreed to and an ad campaign was started to prevent forest fires.

 During World War II, a Japanese submarine bombed the coast of California, lobbing shells into an oil field close to the Los Padres National Forest.
 There was a fear that further bombing of the Pacific Coast could start raging forest fires.
 We have to remember that at that time the majority of the men were off fighting in the war, and communities would be left to their own resources in the event of forest fires.
 So the ad campaign was launched by the War Advertising Council to bring to the public’s awareness a need to protect the forests and prevent accidental fires.

 Smokey’s original words were “Smokey Says — Care Will Prevent 9 out of 10 Forest Fires,” but the slogan was changed three years later to the one we are more familiar with: “Remember…Only YOU can prevent forest fires.”
 This was more recently modified by changing forest fires to wildfires.

 There was a real Smokey Bear, a bear cub orphaned in a large fire in the Capitan Mountains of New Mexico in 1950 and rescued by army soldiers who helped fight the fire.
 The story caught the attention of the press, and the State Game Warden presented the cub to the Chief of the Forest Service with the agreement that the bear’s publicity would be used to help with fire prevention.
 Smokey Bear lived at the National Zoo in Washington D.C.

 (You may want to install an ad blocker before viewing.)